Planned fire ant treatment

 corn grit fire ant bait, man, grass, hand spreader, Australia

-Tens-of-thousands of South East Queensland of residents are working with us as we undertake fire ant treatment in targeted areas.
-You can play your part in the fight against the pest by allowing our teams to treat your property if they visit you.
+Tens-of-thousands of Queensland of residents are working with us as we undertake fire ant treatment in targeted areas.
+We need everyone to play an active role in managing fire ants by giving our teams access so they can treat your property.

 Under the Biosecurity Act 2014, fire ants are a category 1 restricted matter, making the pest a responsibility for all Queenslanders.
-We are tasked with eradicating fire ants using a staged, rolling treatment strategy starting in the west of the infestation.
+We are tasked with eradicating fire ants by conducting systematic containment and treatment activities, starting outside the infestation in South East Queensland.

-You are encouraged to work with us so we can do our job as quickly as possible.
+We need the community, industry and all levels of government to also play an active role and work with us so we can do our job as quickly as possible.
 You can do this by:

 ✔ giving our teams access to your property when they visit